gochan-org/gochan/sql/README.md

 ```

 ## Notes
-1. For numbered query parameters (which are exclusively used in gochan as of this writing, as opposed to named parameters, which may or may not end up replacing them), MySQL and MariaDB use `?` for every parameter.
-Postgresql and SQLite use $ followed by the parameter number (e.g., `$1`, `$2`, ...)
-2. Although SQLite can store IP addresses in a `VARBINARY` column like MySQL, SQLite does not have a built-in function for converting them to and from a string like MySQL's `INET6_NTOA()` and `INET6_ATON()`, or a built-in data type to compare them to string parameters like Postgres, so `range_start < PARAM_ATON` will not work when using the sqlite3 driver.
+1. Although SQLite can store IP addresses in a `VARBINARY` column like MySQL, SQLite does not have a built-in function for converting them to and from a string like MySQL's `INET6_NTOA()` and `INET6_ATON()`, or a built-in data type to compare them to string parameters like Postgres, so `range_start < PARAM_ATON` will not work when using the sqlite3 driver.